microsoft/Resource-Static-Analysis/README.md

 This project also includes a complete sample that the Microsoft Office team is using to validate that sufficient resource context has been added by the developers in Word, Excel, OneNote, etc..
 Validating the context ensures that those resources can be efficiently localized appropriately.

-We are eager to engage and learn from this experience and may even end up Open Sourcing other parts of our localization related components and tooling, so your participation and feedback is greatly important to us!
+We are eager to engage and learn from this experience and may even end up Open Sourcing other parts of our localization related components and tooling, so your participation and feedback is very much appreciated and will directly impact this an other projects.

 ##Goals for this project
 Further enhance our common Resource Static Analysis toolbox, including supporting additional formats (such as XLIFF) and various validation rules.
 See also the [Roadmap](https://github.com/Microsoft/Resource-Static-Analysis/wiki/Roadmap).